IEEERobotics/bot/README.md

 We're using Python 2.7.x for this project.
 If you already have python configured, run `python --version` to check your version.

-#### Linux / Mac
+#### Linux (Debian/Ubuntu) / Mac

 You already have Python.
 Celebrate. :)

 ### YAML

-If running `which python-yaml` from a shell (likely doesn't work on Windows) returns no results, or if you see `ImportError: No module named yaml` while running code, you're missing YAML.
+If running `which python-yaml` from a shell returns no results, or if you see `ImportError: No module named yaml` while running code, you're missing YAML.

 #### Linux (Debian/Ubuntu)